 While some suspect that the Chicago Pedway System involves underground tunnels that connect buildings downtown, really they are not tunnels but passages, like hallways, that create a network between buildings and places of transport.
 Most of the Pedway System is underground, and the heated passages make for a comfortable way of navigating the city during the cold of the winter and the heat of the summer.

 The Pedway provides a convenient escape from Chicago’s challenging weather.
 However, it is not necessarily a space where you would want to spend an afternoon.
 Because of the visual nature of our tours, Chicago Detours does not offer tours of solely the Pedway.
-The mostly underground system is essentially a basement (see the area by Macy’s pictured here), and you’ll find better architectural eye candy on street-level.
+The mostly underground system is essentially a basement (see the area by Macy’s pictured here).
+You’ll find better architectural eye candy on street-level.
 If you still want to do a tour of just the Pedway rather than explore using our map, I recommend Margaret Hicks of Chicago Elevated.
 She’s super sweet and knows every inch of the system.

 What’s really exciting about the Pedway is the discovery that the city is navigable in spaces under our feet.
 It’s about uncovering the unseen layers of the city.